-court and case number would suffice if records were delivered to a clerk of court or "Mr. Jones, attorney for Ms. Smith" in the case of testimony in a deposition), original record as part of the standard recordkeeping procedures.
+court and case number would suffice if records were delivered to a clerk of court or "Mr. Jones, attorney for Ms. Smith" in the case of testimony in a deposition),

 - a brief description of the information disclosed, and - a brief statement of the purpose of the disclosure, which may simply be a copy of the subpoena, court order, and/or warrant.